Tick Chart vs. One-Minute Chart for Day Trading

 In this way, tick charts allow you get into moves sooner, take more trades, and spot potential reversals before they occur on the one-minute chart.

-The chart example shows a one-minute chart (top) compared to a 1000 tick chart (bottom) of the SPDR S&P 500 (SPY).
+In the chart example, a one-minute chart is compared to a 1000 tick chart of the SPDR S&P 500 (SPY).
 Both charts start and end at 9 am and 4:02 pm, respectively.
 The one-minute chart provides more price bars before 9:30 AM, but the tick chart creates more price bars during the day (when there is a higher number of transactions) essentially creating a higher "resolution" view of price moves.

 One chart type isn't necessarily better than another.
 Both can be traded effectively using the right day trading strategy, but traders should be aware of both types so they can determine which works better for their trading style.